Fake It ‘Til You Make It – Seven Tips for Modeling Positive Change Adaptation Behaviors

 You may not be feeling it, but you can act as though you do.
 Be positive, look for the opportunities, anticipate concerns, work with mistakes, proactively communicate and, for heaven’s sake, stay calm.

-This article is from an excerpt of Kellie’s recent webinar on building change agility in managers.
-Watch her full webinar: Better, Faster, Stronger – Building Skills for Effective Change Adaptation.
+This article is from our recent webinar on building change agility in managers.
+Watch the full webinar: Better, Faster, Stronger – Building Skills for Effective Change Adaptation.